Jannatansh/projects/README.md

-This is a basic front end portfolio project with html,css and javascript. and which different sections are imcluded.
+This is a basic front end portfolio project with html,css and javascript. and which contains different sections like About me,Contact Me and my resume details.